 27. Stubb’s Bar-B-Q is a music institution that serves lip-smacking barbecue alongside music from some of the best live bands around.

-Peacock at Mayfield Park & Preserve.
+Mayfield Park & Preserve.
 Credit Tricia Zeigler.

 28. Originally an early 1900s summer retreat for the family of prominent Austin politician Allison Mayfield, today Mayfield Park is a beautiful public green space known for its vibrant strutting peacocks.